tqkoh/library/docs/util/ncr-or.hpp.md

 ---
-title: ncr or
+title: Ncr Or
-documentation_of: //lib///lib/util/ncr-or.hpp
+documentation_of: //lib/util/ncr-or.hpp
 ---